Cookies

 … and finally

-The parish council has a vacancy for someone to be co-opted onto the council to represent North Ward for the remainder of it's term.
+The parish council has a vacancy for someone to be co-opted onto the council to represent North Ward for the remainder of its term.

 Anyone wanting further information should contact our Parish Clerk, Lisa Westcott or our Deputy Parish Clerk, Sarah Newell.